Columbia University, School of International and Public Affairs

 She earned her Bachelor of Arts in Political Science from Howard University.
 During her time at Howard, Jessica had the opportunity to work on public policy in the New Orleans Public Defenders office, the District of Columbia Public Housing Authority, the U.S. House of Representatives, and through the Children’s Defense Fund.
 She is a 2018 Rangel Scholar and a Spring 2018 Congressional Black Caucus Foundation Emerging Leaders Scholar.

-Jessica will pursue a master’s degree in Human Rights and Humanitarian Policy with a specialization in Conflict Resolution.
+Jessica will pursue a master’s degree at Columbia University’s School of International and Public Affairs.
 She hopes to develop her skills as a Crisis, Stabilization, and Governance Officer as she represents USAID as a Foreign Service Officer.